aavegotchi/aavegotchi-wiki/posts/en/faq.md

 class (such as rare, mythical, etc).
 On the <a href="https://opensea.io/collection/aavegotchi-wearable-vouchers?referrer=%252Fassets%252F0xe54891774eed9277236bac10d82788aee0aed313%252F13%252Fbid">open market</a>, whether they have more resale value due to their **pre-launch status** or **brand associations** will be determined by market demand.

-### Can I buy FRENS?
-No. FRENS are a way to reward our community members who staked GHST.

-### Are FRENS used for anything besides raffles?

-No, the only thing FRENS are for is entering Aavegotchi raffles.
-The rest of the Aavegotchi ecosystem will be powered by GHST.

 ### How do you transfer raffle tickets?
 Raffle Tickets are based on the ERC-1155 standard.
 Currently, tokens based on this standard can be transferred using the [Opensea](https://opensea.io/) interface.
 Once at Opensea, connect your metamask and key in the wallet address of the recipient to transfer your raffle tickets to them.